This page was last updated November 30, 2018.

 Once a U.S. Army military post, the 1,491-acre Presidio of San Francisco is a National Historic Landmark District and in 1994 became a national park at the center of the Golden Gate National Recreation Area (GGNRA) in Northern California.
 The 82,000-acre GGNRA is one of the largest national parks in an urban area in the world.

 Over the past two decades, the Presidio Trust, the National Park Service (NPS), and non-profit Golden Gate National Parks Conservancy (Conservancy) have led the Presidio’s “post to park” transformation.
 Today, the Presidio is home to 3,000 residents and 200 innovative organizations.
-The park also welcomes five million visitors each year.
+The park also welcomes seven million visitors each year.
 Visitors can hike on a 24-mile trail network, enjoy museums, art, and cultural attractions, engage with history, and explore the Presidio’s beautiful open spaces, views, and natural areas.

 What is the Presidio Trust?

 Working with the National Park Service and the non-profit Golden Gate National Parks Conservancy, and at no cost to taxpayers, the Presidio Trust brings alive the unique historic, natural, and recreational assets of the Presidio for the inspiration, education, health, and enjoyment of all people.

 The Presidio Trust is an unusual federal agency.
 In our founding legislation, the Presidio Trust was charged with operating without taxpayer support.
 Funds earned primarily through leasing are used for park management and capital improvements.
 The Presidio Trust manages 80 percent of Presidio lands, including most of the six million square feet of building space, including the Fort Winfield Scott campus.
 The National Park Service manages the Presidio’s coastal areas.